intelligent-exploration/mineralexplorationcourse/README.md

 Next, download the bigger datasets that are needed for some of the examples and exercises:
 ***UPLOAD data to dropbox/host?***

-## Set up the python environemnt via Docker
+## Set up the python environment via Docker
 Pull it from [docker hub](https://cloud.docker.com/u/nbutter/repository/docker/nbutter/pyforgeo) or build the [Dockerfile](Docker_details/Dockerfile) and run!

 or....

-## Create the python environemnt locally
+## Create the python environment locally
-We need two different environemts.
+We need two different environments.
 One is particularly needed for pyGplates.
 We are using the conda package manager.
 Conda is installed on the computers in the lab.
 If you wish you use your own computer you can download it from https://repo.continuum.io/miniconda/

 ### python 3 environment (week 7 and 8)
 Once Conda is installed, to create the environment to work in use: